charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 The phone in Marcus’s cup holder vibrates.
 It’s Junior.

 "Dad, you see the ticker?
 We’re hitting the moon," Junior says.
 His voice is frantic, vibrating with the same energy as the kid in the Tesla.
+Junior doesn't talk about money like it’s something you work for.
+He talks about it like it’s a high score in a video game.
 "I’m up to a hundred and six thousand.
 I’m thinking about cashing out some of the profit.
 I want to buy you that new electric rig, the one with the sleeper suite and the massage chair.
-You shouldn't be breaking your back in that old rattle-trap anymore."
+You shouldn't be breaking your back in that old rattle-trap anymore.
+It’s not efficient, Dad."

-Marcus grips the steering wheel.
-His knuckles are scarred, the skin thick and calloused from forty years of manual labor.
-He feels the ache in his lower vertebrae, a dull, insistent reminder of every crate he ever lifted on the farm, every engine he ever pulled in his thirties.
+Efficient.
+The word tastes like copper in Marcus's mouth.

 "I don't need a massage chair, Junior," Marcus rumbles.
 "I need you to not lose the principal.
 That hundred thousand is a ghost until you put it in a rubber band.
 You hear me?"

 "You don't get it, Dad.
-The internet says we're holding the line.
-We’re taking it back from the suits."
+A rubber band is a liability.
+Inflation is eating your cash while I’m holding the line.
+We’re taking it back from the suits.
+It’s just numbers, Pop.
+Just numbers on a screen."

 Junior lost twenty thousand on Dogecoin two weeks later.
 The massage chair became a myth.
 The retirement rig became a memory.
 A ghost eating a ghost.